LLNL/sundials/doc/arkode/SphinxDocs/guide/source/Introduction.rst

 storage and number of calls to the ODE right-hand side function).
-This restructure has resulted in numerous small changes to the user interface, particularly the suite of "Set" routines for user-provided solver parameters and and "Get" routines to access solver statistics.
+This restructure has resulted in numerous small changes to the user interface, particularly the suite of "Set" routines for user-provided solver parameters and and "Get" routines to access solver statistics, that are now prefixed with ``ARKStep`` or ``ERKStep`` instead of ``ARKode``.
 Aside from affecting the names of these routines, user-level changes have been kept to a minimum.
 However, we recommend that users consult both this documentation and the ARKode example programs for further details on the updated infrastructure.

+An API for encapsulating the nonlinear solvers used in SUNDIALS implicit integrators has been introduced.
+The goal of this API is to ease the introduction of new nonlinear solver options in SUNDIALS integrators and allow for external or user-supplied nonlinear solvers.
+The SUNNonlinSol API and provided SUNNonlinearSolver modules are described in Chapter :ref:`SUNNonlinSol` and follow the same object oriented design and implementation used by the NVector, SUNMatrix, and SUNLinSol modules.

+SUNNonlinSol modules are intended to solve nonlinear systems formulated as either a rootfinding problem :math:`F(y)=0` or a fixed-point problem :math:`G(y)=y`.
+Currently two SUNNonlinSol implementations are provided, SUNNonlinSol_Newton and SUNNonlinSol_FixedPoint.
+These replicate the previous integrator specific implementations of a Newton iteration and an accelerated fixed-point iteration, respectively.
+Example programs using each of these nonlinear solver modules in a standalone manner have been added and all relevant ARKode example programs have been updated to use generic SUNNonlinSol modules.

+As with previous versions, ARKode will use the Newton solver (now provided by SUNNonlinSol_Newton) by default.
+Use of the :c:func:`ARKStepSetLinear()` routine (previously named ``ARKodeSetLinear``) will indicate that the problem is linearly-implicit, using only a single Newton iteration per implicit stage.
+Users wishing to switch to the acclerated fixed-point solver are now required to create a SUNNonlinSol_FixedPoint object and attach that to ARKode, instead of calling the previous ``ARKodeSetFixedPoint`` routine.
+See the documentation sections :ref:`ARKStep_CInterface.Skeleton`, :ref:`ARKStep_CInterface.NonlinearSolvers` and :ref:`SUNNonlinSol_FixedPoint` for further details, or the serial C example program ``ark_brusselator_fp.c`` for an example.

 Simplified the prototype for the user-supplied time step adaptivity function, :c:func:`ARKAdaptFn()`, to supply only the method order of accuracy (instead of both the method and embedding orders).

+ARKode's dense output infrastructure has been improved to support higher-degree Hermite polynomial interpolants (up to degree 5) over the last successful time step.